zenstokyo/old_Zens_onboarding_test/README.md

 is given in its constructor:

-* If a character has the same character to its left and right, it should be replaced with that other character (i.e. AWA becomes AAA) unless the surrounding character is a space
+* If a character has the same character to its left and right, it should be replaced with that other character (i.e. AWA becomes AAA) unless the surrounding character is an exclamation mark or a space.
 * Any sequence of six characters should be replaced with a single character, i.e. AAAAAA becomes A
 * Any instance of the exclamation mark (!) character causes the string to be reversed, and the exclamation mark character removed